chiradeep/mesostack/README.md

 ## Approach
 First we build a Mesos image (CloudStack template) that contains the necessary mesosphere packages using [Packer](https://www.packer.io).
 For both master and slave nodes we use the same CloudStack template, although the slave requires only a subset of the master's software.
 To do this, we start with a base Ubuntu1404 image and install Mesosphere packages on it.

-Once Packer creates a Mesos base template for us, we will use Terraform to create the Mesosphere cluster using  this base template to create the master and slave Mesos VMs
+Once Packer creates a Mesos base template for us, we will use Terraform to create the Mesosphere cluster using  this base template to create the master and slave Mesos VMs.
+We will use simple scripts derived from this [tutorial] (https://www.digitalocean.com/community/tutorials/how-to-configure-a-production-ready-mesosphere-cluster-on-ubuntu-14-04) as our guide to configure Mesos.
+Note that this is different from using `cloud-init` to drive the install and configuration of the Mesos nodes.
+Our approach is closer to *immutable infrastructure*.
+To upgrade packages, just build a new template using Packer with the upgraded images, delete nodes and reprovision fresh nodes.

 ## Packer install
 Create an Ubuntu base VM in a guest network in CloudStack.
 Install Packer on this VM.
 We'll call this VM the Packer VM.